Victoria Park, Nuwara Eliya

 Victoria Park is a public park located in Nuwara Eliya, next to the Nuwara Eliya Post Office in Sri Lanka.

 Originally the park was the research field of Hakgala Botanical Garden.
-The park was formally named in 1897 to commemorate Queen Victoria's Diamond Jubilee.
+The park was formally named in 1897 to commemorate the Diamond Jubilee of Queen Victoria.
 The park was established with the planting of its first tree, an Oak, by a visiting German Princess.
-The Nanu Oya River runs through the park, creating a number of small lakes.
+The Nanu Oya runs through the park, creating a number of small lakes.
 A number of rare bird species can be found in the park.
 At the far end of the park is a small children's playground and miniature ridable railway.